Ulm-IQO/qudi-core/docs/setup/installation.md

 conda env remove --name qudi-env
 ```

-## 2. Activate the new Python environment
+## Step 2: Activate the new Python environment
 Anything related to qudi and its package dependencies must be done in the new Python environment.
 Make sure to activate the environment in your command line before starting or (de-)installing any
 Python packages that should be used with qudi.